Xu-Duan/Potential-Flow-With-Complex-Green-Function/README.md

 5. sigle floating body
 6. no advance (the floating body oscillating around its mean position)

 The process of hydrodynamics analysis entails the calculation of three-dimensional infinite water depth free-surface Green function induced by a pulsating source, which is the most complicated part of the procedure.
 Many scholars proposed different methods to calculate Green function and were devoted to enhance the accuracy, stability and speed.
-The method of this program is based on the work of Newman.
+The method of this program is based on the work of Delhommeau and his open source software NEMOH.
 References are listed below.

 ## References
 1. Xie et al, Comparison of existing methods for the calculation of the infinite water depth free-surface Green function for the wave-structure interaction problem, Applied Ocean Research 81 (2018) 150–163.
+2. Aurélien Babarit and Gérard Delhommeau.
+Theoretical and numerical aspects of the open source BEM solver NEMOH.
+In Proceedings of the 11th European Wave and Tidal Energy Conference.
+Sept 2015.
+3. Ruddy Kurnia and Guillaume Ducrozet.
+NEMOH: Open-source boundary element solver for computation of first- and second-order hydrodynamics loads in frequency domain.
+Computer Physics Communications, 292:108885, 2023. doi:10.1016/j.cpc.2023.108885.
-2. J. N. Newman, The theory of ship motions, Advances in Applied Mechanics 18 (1978) 221-283.
+4. J. N. Newman, The theory of ship motions, Advances in Applied Mechanics 18 (1978) 221-283.
-3. J. N. Newman, Approximations for the Bessel and Struve functions, Mathematics of Computation 43 (1984) 551-556.
+5. J. N. Newman, Approximations for the Bessel and Struve functions, Mathematics of Computation 43 (1984) 551-556.
-4. J. N. Newman, Algorithms for free-surface Green function, Journal of Engineering Mathematics 19 (1985) 57-67.
+6. J. N. Newman, Algorithms for free-surface Green function, Journal of Engineering Mathematics 19 (1985) 57-67.

 ## How to use
 make sure control tool Make and a fortran compiler (such as gfortran) are already installed.
 Then run the following command to compile